 The problem is built into the game

-It’s not even a question.
+It’s not even a question, because everyone knows the answer in their more honest moments, whenever the “go girling” quiets and “she persists” a little more realistically.
 Yet now you want to skip all that and go straight to marketing poker, to essentially disregard the state of the game in order to fund the show.
 Now you had a little tweet, podcast, article about this?
 Are you doing your part to help the war effort?
 That’s nice!
-Oh, I know let’s make a VLOG with some LAY-DEEZ and and and they’ll live together and they’ll be influencers and yeah and and and
+Oh, I know let’s make a VLOG with some LAY-DEEZ and and and they’ll live together and they’ll be influencers and we’ll talk about them yeah and and the algo and and

 Yeah.
 It’s not real.
 The debate is not real, and the answers they peddle are not real.